TheGreekGoddess/Data_Analysis_and_Visualization_using_Tableau/README.md

 ## STATION ANALYSIS
 The overall unique station counts have almost tripled in 2020 as compared to 2013.
 West St & Chambers St. has the highest total rides for both start and end stations of all the years.

-# PHENOMENON: YEAR TO DATE 2020 MONTH ON MONTH ANALYSIS
+# PHENOMENON COVID IMPACT YEAR TO DATE: 2020 MONTH ON MONTH ANALYSIS
 ## MOM % CHANGE ANALYSIS
 The overall rides for July through September (Quarter 3, 2020) are almost the same as January through June (Quarter 1 and 2, 2020).
 The users appear to be stepping out more often in the summer months and for longer ride durations and miles traveled.